 Allow the administrator to configure the allowed cipher-suites.
 Possibility could be tha there is a "recommended" profile which configures the cipher-suites like you did at the moment by default.

 Then there could be a custom field where the user can enter the allowed ciphers like "!3DES:HIGH:!RC4" like he wants.

 #1 Updated by Kill Bill over 4 years ago

 For the user it would be good to have the possibility to modify "NO_SSLv3" using the WebUI to make sure that squid is compatible even with old and insecure protocols.

 Sigh.
 Feel free to use System Patches to make such absolutely horrible modifications.
 Introducing changes into the package that go absolutely the opposite way than everyone else goes (including things like openssl and the browsers) is simply insane.

-#2 Updated by Kill Bill about 1 year ago
+#2 Updated by Kill Bill over 1 year ago

 Added options matching the reverse proxy options (modern/intermediate cipher suites, DH key size options).
 Making things any more complicated just confuses users and serves no generally useful purpose really, IMNSHO.

 If you need SSLv3, feel free to patch yourself (plus, that won't be even a viable option with later OpenSSL versions.)